sourcery-ai-experiments/jaar/README.md

 Each intent is saved as a JSON file.

-This is currently a one-man projeect.
+This is mostly a one man projeect.
+Femi has really helped.

 ### 1.0 Installing `jaar`